ali55on/fileurlsplit/README.md

 https://github.com/w-a-gomes/fileurlsplit

-A python class that handles file url divisions, such as path, name and extension.
+A python class that handles file url splits such as path, name and extension.

-It will not check if the file from the given URL already exists, nor will it change the name or path of an actual file.
-The point is just to split and work with the string.
+It only works with the "string" and does not check if the given URL file exists, nor does it change the name or path of an actual file.

 No dependencies, just use the standard library.